Grayda/pixoo_api/NOTES.md

 # Notes about the Divoom Pixoo 64

 This document contains various notes about the Divoom Pixoo.
+As I find out more about the Pixoo 64 I'll update this

 ## Logging in to the Divoom API